“On your side” means that we’re standing by to help you get your home back to normal fast.

 - A storm could damage your outdoor sign.

-Small business property insurance is one of the most important investments that protect the future of your business.
+Small business property insurance is one of the most important investments that protects the future of your business.
 Here are some of the important aspects of your business that commercial property insurance helps protect:

 - Your building